audaciaconsulting/Audacia.Auth/openiddict/README.md

 ## Entity Framework and Entity Framework Core

 OpenIddict must be registered with both Entity Framework and Entity Framework Core.
 The relevant methods are from OpenIddict libraries: `OpenIddict.EntityFrameworkCore` and `OpenIddict.EntityFramework`.

+**It is _strongly_ recommended that you create a separate database context for the OpenIddict entities.**

 ### Entity Framework Core